-Multi in signals
+Multi In signals

-Connect an SDI (3G, HD, or SD) signal, AES audio signal, or LTC timecode signal to the MUTLI IN input on the top panel of the instrument.
+Connect an SDI (3G, HD, or SD) signal, AES audio signal, LTC timecode, or ASI (Option ASI only) signal to the MUTLI IN input on the top panel of the instrument.

 Use the CONFIG menu to set the parameters for monitoring the signals, such as thresholds, alarms monitored, and audio source.